miku86/notes/dom-enlightment.md

 ## 5.3 Getting an elements top, right, bottom and left border edge offset relative to the viewport using getBoundingClientRect()

-Using the `getBoundingClientRect()` method we can get the position of an elements outside border edges as its painted in the browser viewport relative to the top and left edge of the viewport.
+Using the `getBoundingClientRect()` method we can get the position of an elements outside border edges as it's painted in the browser viewport relative to the top and left edge of the viewport.
 This means the left and right edge are measured from the outside border edge of an element to the left edge of the viewport.
 And the top and bottom edges are measured from the outside border edge of an element to the top edge of the viewport.

 ## 5.4 Getting an elements size (border + padding + content) in the viewport